 - Plans with an exception based on cost.

 - Some state government and private employee plans.

-This suggests that while Aetna — as a whole — supports covered and comprehensive addiction care, you might still have a plan that leaves you footing the entire bill for your recovery.
+This suggests that while Aetna — as a whole — does pay for some rehab care, you might still have a plan that leaves you footing the entire bill for your recovery.

 If you do have addiction care benefits (and we’ll help you understand how to find that out in just a minute), you’ll probably need to take a few steps before you spend money.

 Aetna offers many different types of insurance plans, but most use a doctor as a gatekeeper.
 You will: